guotaowang/TIP_LSTI/README.md

 f.
 Results can be found in \Resutls\

 # Notice:
+a.
 Because we have changed the original code of Faster RCNN and Faste RCNN, please replace the relevant files for run.
+b.
+If you make changes to the accelerated code (CUDA), please recompile the file of .cu .

 -------------------------------------------------------------------------------------------------------------------------